seanebones-lang/mars/PRODUCTION_READINESS_ASSESSMENT_20251024_221731.md

 - Database backup strategy completely absent
 - May be using SQLite (not production-grade) instead of PostgreSQL
 - No data retention policy defined
-- No disaster recovery plan documented
+- No disaster recohighly plan documented
 - No data validation for AI training/inference pipelines
 - No strategy for handling PII data protection requirements
 - Time-series data (TimescaleDB) backup strategy unclear